nazmulidris/rust_scratch/graphemes/README.md

 # graphemes

+This app simply:

-This app simply prints out a list of all the graphemes using the `seshat-unicode` crate.
+1. prints out a list of graphemes using the `seshat-unicode` and `unicode-segmentation` crates
+2. uses `unicode-width` to calculate the display widths of unicode strings